Mikepin23/Connect4/README.md

 Created by **Mikepin23**

 - [GitHub](https://github.com/Mikepin23)
-- [LinkedIn](https://www.linkedin.com/) <!-- Add your real LinkedIn! -->
+- [LinkedIn](https://www.linkedin.com/in/michael-pinsonneault) <!-- Add your real LinkedIn! -->

 > _Thank you for reviewing my project!
-I look forward to discussing how my skills can contribute to your team._